xrdocs/cloud-scale-networking/_tutorials/tutorial_placeholder.md

 >
 Renaming certain configuration objects with replace operation MAY fail to commit due to interdependency checks performed by IOS XR
 >
-For example, renaming a class-maps that is referenced by a policy-map will not go thru commit (% Object is in use: Class-map "CMAP-TEST" of type "qos" is used by policy-map(s).
-Delete failed.)
+For example, renaming a class-map that is referenced by a policy-map will not go thru commit due to classmap interdependecy on policy-map; semantic error raised: "% Object is in use: Class-map "CMAP-TEST" of type "qos" is used by policy-map(s).
+Delete failed."
 {: .notice--warning}